OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 #### Test setup

-** Switch 1 ** with 10 ports with the following configuration data:
-Where index is a number between 1 and 10.
+**Switch 1** with 10 ports with the following configuration data, where index is a number between 1 and 10:

 ```
 {
     "configuration": {